 Recently, we examined our current files to determine the incidence of narcotic addiction in 39,946 hospitalized medical patients who were monitored consecutively.
 Although there were 11,882 patients who received at least one narcotic preparation, there were only four cases of reasonably well documented addiction in patients who had no history of addiction.
 The addiction was considered major in only one instance.
 The drugs implicated were meperidine in two patients, Percodan in one, and hydromorphone in one.
-We conclude that despite widespread use of narcotic drugs in hospitals, the development of addiction is rare in medical patients with no history of addiction.
+We conclude that despite widespread use of narcotic drugs and hydromorphone in one whe conclude that despite widespread use of narcotic drugs in addiction.

-Jane Porter

-Hershel Jick, M.D.

-Boston Collaborative Drug Surveillance Program Boston University Medical Center, Waltham, MA 0

-January 10, 1980

-N Engl J Med 1980; 302:123
+Jane Porter Hershel Juck, M.D.
+Boston Collaborative Drug Surveillance Program Boston University Medical Center, Waltham, MA 0 January 10, 1980 N Engl J Med 1980; 302:123